MileHacker Logo

 • Staples: Rice and various types of noodles form the foundation of most meals.

-• Proteins: Freshwater fish, pork, chicken, and duck are commonly used.
+• Proteins: Fish that live in freshwater, pork, chicken, and duck are commonly used.

 • Vegetables: A wide array of fresh, often seasonal, vegetables appear in dishes.
 Lotus root features prominently.